herculesinc/pg-dao/README.md

 ## Philosophy
 pg-dao is designed for scenarios when connection to the database is needed for a series of short and relatively simple requests.
 If you need a connection to execute long running queries (or queries that return large amounts of data) or require complex transaction logic, pg-dao is probably not for you.

-Key principales for pg-dao are:
+Key principals for pg-dao are:
   * __Single transaction__ - only one transaction is allowed per connection session.
 A transaction can be started at any point during the session, but can be committed (or rolled back) only at the end of the session
   * __Low error tolerance__ - any error in query execution will terminate the session and release the connection back to the pool